RileyCullen/oncourt-parser/README.md

 2. pyodbc
 3. openpyxl

 To install the above dependencies, open the terminal and enter `pip install -r requirements.txt`.

+In addition, you may need to install additional drivers to connect to the Azure database.
+For installation instructions, please see the following page: https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver15.
+By default, this project uses **ODBC Driver 17 for SQL Server**; however, other drivers can be selected for use.

 ## Running the Program
 ### OnCourt Driver